aleixcanalda/TheChosenModel/theory2.md

 ### Input (mandatory argument)

 As we can see above, the input has to be a directory containing only PDB files.
-These files have to include two interacting chains from the model and the name of each file has to follow a set structure: chain1stechiometry_chain2stechiometry.name_chain1_chain2.pdb(.gz) where chain1stechiometry is an alphanumerical string that will be used to identify the stechiometry of the structure, the name is an alphanumerical string and the chains must coincide with the IDs of the chains inside the file.
+These files have to include two interacting chains from the model and the name of each file has to follow a set structure.
+For protein-protein interactions the structure is: protein1_protein2.name_chain1_chain2.pdb(.gz) where protein1 is an alphanumerical string that will be used to identify the stechiometry of the structure, the name is an alphanumerical string (name of the complex) and the chains must coincide with the IDs of the chain IDs inside the file.
 As it can be seen, the PDB files can either be compressed or not.

-Example of input files for the protein macrocomplex 1gzx:
+Example of input files for the protein macrocomplex 1GZX:

 P69905_P68871.1gzx_A_B.pdb
 P69905_P69905.1gzx_A_C.pdb
 P69905_P68871.1gzx_A_D.pdb

+For the DNA-protein interactions the structure is: protein.DNA.name_chain1_SenseAntisense.pdb(.gz).
+The protein is also an alphanumerical string that will be used to identify the stechiometry of the structure, then DNA to identify that it's a protein-DNA interaction and the name of the structure (name).
+Chain1 is the ID of the protein chain and it must coincide with the chain ID inside the file.
+SenseAntisense are the IDs of the two strands of DNA and they must coincide with the ID inside the file.

+Example of input files for protein-DNA interactions (from the macro-complex 2O61):

+P05412.DNA.1t2k_C_EF.pdb
+Q04206.DNA.5u01_A_EF.pdb

 ### Stechiometry

-The stechiometry file must contain a line for each chain and its associated number, such as:
+The stechiometry is a .txt file that must contain a line for each protein using the same nomenclature used in the input files and it will indicate how many times the protein has to appear in the final model.
+Example of an stechiometry file:

 P69905:2